 “I’m not doing that.”

-Excuses, excuses fly from the mouths of our four teenagers who seem all but done with family adventuring and memory making.
+Excuses, excuses fly from the mouths of our four teenagers who seem done with family adventuring and memory-making.

 That’s why you do a 7-month family sabbatical around the USA and hit as many National Parks as you can before your kids become teenagers!
 We had our foursome exactly where we wanted them in 2014 when we wore out our National Park pass traveling 44 states by RV.